 From shoestring travelling to a six-figure salary

 The lure of Europe was strong for Marc when he finished high school, so off he went.
 After a few years of travelling on a budget and being away from family, he decided it was time head home and get a trade.
-Here's how his life experience put him good stead to study a qualification at CDU VET and reskill to take his career in a new direction.
+Here's how his life experience put him good stead to study a qualification at CDU TAFE and reskill to take his career in a new direction.